 Often, I get asked how I define a health ecosystem to frame problem enquiry, find opportunities and inform system-level value design, innovation and strategy.
-In this quick piece, I provide a summary of the key parameters (or types of context) I use, together with a few examples from projects I have undertaken with the Umio team.
+In this quick piece, I provide a summary of the key parameters (or types of context) I use.

 Today, organisations require advanced capabilities for understanding complex system problems, finding improvement or transformational opportunities, developing ecosystem strategy, designing compelling value propositions, and executing valued interventions.